IIT JEE 2024 Preparation Strategy, Study Plan, Online Coaching

 How to Manage JEE 2024 Preparation with Board Exams?

-Don't worry, JEE syllabus covers almost all your class 11th and 12th topics/concepts of Physics, Chemistry and Maths.
-You will be well prepared for school board exams when you study for JEE.
-If you put your best effort, stay focused and avoid distractions, you can score great marks in both JEE and board exams.
+Managing JEE 2024 preparation with board exams is not difficult as JEE syllabus covers almost all your class 12th topics of Physics, Chemistry and Maths.
+If you put your best effort, stay focused and avoid distractions, you can score good marks in both JEE and board exams.

 Master both long theoretical answers and fast calculation based problems.
 You have to be flexible between solving questions for board exams and JEE.
 Board exams have a step-wise marking scheme, you need to write in points, flowcharts and diagrams are part of the answers.
 While in JEE, you just want the answer in the shortest possible time with rough calculations.